01 HOBART & TASMANIA

 Stump ground out below ground level if you want it gone.
 Green waste through the chipper, drop zone raked over, paths blown clean before we drive off.

-If a tree or branch is touching powerlines, stay clear and call TasNetworks on 13 20 04 or 000 for emergency services.
+If a tree or branch is touching powerlines, stay clear and call TasNetworks on 13 20 04 or 000.

 Steep hillside blocks, Hobart